salkhon/suntech/README.md

 The images for this webapp exceed github's file size restriction, so you have to download them from the following google drive link:
 [SunTech Images](https://drive.google.com/drive/folders/1-tysqCQBnzjx3oBqQWv6LcE-A8N-R-kM?usp=sharing).\
 \
-The downloaded `products` folder will contain the images.
+The downloaded `products` folder will contain the images in their corresponding id folder.
 Put this folder in the following directory **relative** to the project root:
 `/startechlite/static/img/`\
 \
 So after putting `products` in the appropriate directory the folders containing the images should be in: